zorowangtt/phdthesis/source/09_chapter1_intro.md

 These methods utilize large training datasets, incorporating known protein structures, to learn patterns and relationships between sequences and structures, enabling the generation of accurate structure predictions for previously unknown proteins.

 On the other hand, machine learning methods play a significant role in regression tasks in protein science, where the goal is to predict continuous or quantitative properties of proteins based on various input features.
+Random forest regression methods can make accurate predictions by building multiple decision trees on randomly sampled subsets of the training data and then average the predictions of all the trees to obtain the final prediction.
+It can handle both numerical and categorical features, automatically handles missing values and outliers, and is resistant to overfitting.
+The estimate of feature importance can be useful for feature selection.

 As described in @sec:factors, the thermal transfer through non-bonded contacts are influenced by multiple factors related to various static and dynamical properties of proteins given the complexity of environment inside the proteins.
-To get a better understanding
+To get a better understanding on the thermal transfer through non-covalent contacts, a non-linear regression model between inter-residue thermal conductivity values and those static and dynamical properties of proteins is developed by using the machine learning based approach of random forest methods.
+The feature importance of

-## Knowledge gap on the thermal transport properties
+## Knowledge gap

 ### Anisotropic and non-uniform flow of thermal energy
 <!-- cha3: the introduction of cross correlation  -->